hreem-it/technical-assessment/README.md

 - Develop an API according to the requirements above.
 - Package and deploy the artifact out to a public cloud (AWS/GCP or Azure)
-- Expose the compute resource / artifact with a public endpoint
+- Expose the compute resource / artifact with a publicly accessible endpoint
 - Write a small markdown document called `solution.md`, where you:
   - Briefly motivate your selection of technologies, and how that solves the requirement of being (quick, public, scalable and easily adaptable)
   - Detail the public API endpoint.